-Fair values in the tables above are calculated in line with the Fair Value Heirarchy.
+Fair values in the tables above are calculated in line with the levels described in Accounting Policy 2.9 above.
 The Fair value through the profit and loss assets are assessed at Level 1 (quoted price), while the others are at Level 2 (observable inputs other than quoted prices).